-With regards to regulatory PAYGO provisions, such as a one-in, two-out requirement, these are perhaps most useful as communication devices.
+With regard to provisions such as a one-in, two-out requirement, a PAYGO provision is perhaps most useful as a communication device.
 The policy signals to the public and to regulators that reducing regulatory burdens is the goal of the government, thereby signaling administration priorities.
-The Trump administration was criticized for the way it counted different classes of rules as "ins" and "outs" under its 2-for-1 policy.
-When a PAYGO requirement is combined with a regulatory budget that relies on separate metrics (as was the case with the Trump administration), this can create confusion about what the goals of reform are, thereby hindering the PAYGO requirement's value as a communication device.
+However, the Trump administration was criticized for the way it counted different classes of rules as "ins" and "outs" under its 2-for-1 policy.148 When a PAYGO requirement is based on a simple measure, like a count of rules, and is combined with a regulatory budget based on cost estimates (as was the case with the Trump administration), this may hinder the PAYGO requirement's value as a communication device and create confusion about what the goals of reform are.
 Notably, the PAYGO provisions in states do not seem to have received the same level of criticism.
-Nevertheless, a one-in, one-out or similar PAYGO policy may be most defensible when the policy takes the form of requiring cost offsets.
-This is the
+Nevertheless, a one-in, one-out or similar PAYGO policy is probably most defensible when the policy takes the form of requiring cost offsets.
+This is the way offset requirements have worked in Canada and the United Kingdom, where administrative or compliance burdens from new regulations have had to be offset.149